Ericsson/codechecker/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability in CodeChecker please report it as a security vulnerability on Github https://github.com/Ericsson/codechecker/security/advisories/new
+If you find a vulnerability in _CodeChecker_, please report it as a security vulnerability on GitHub https://github.com/Ericsson/codechecker/security/advisories/new